 While grants are made primarily in Lincoln, Nebraska, the Fund will consider grant applications from other locations in the context of their impact on Lincoln.
 The Fund makes grants in diverse fields, however, specific areas are not eligible for grant review.
 Please review the list of What We Do Not Fund.

-Funding is provided in four principle areas of interest:
+Funding is provided in four principal areas of interest:

 - Human Services